mohit2978/Springboot/003.microservices/002.notes/009.xml data as input/000notes.md

 Consumer needs to tell which type of response it needs that is told in accept header as given in the below image!!

+we cannot send this Get request by browser as we need to tell header too so using talend!!

 ![alt text](image-4.png)

 ## output of get APi in xml

-By default output given in XML!!
+By default output given in XML when we put xml dependency!!If we do not add then default is JSON!!

 ![alt text](image-3.png)